volodymyrhudyma/blog/content/blog/2020-07-27-my-way-of-looking-for-the-perfect-react-app-architecture.md

 I thought it was a joke at first, and started trying different architectural approaches until I realized he was absolutely right.

-The whole journey to understand such a simple concept took almost 3 years.
+The whole journey to understand such a simple concept took about 3 years.

 ## The Oldie